suneelkumarreddyutukuru/python/README.md

 # python ..
-writing python programs here .. lets start the python programming ..
+writing python programs here but make sure that you should not keep any personal information here.. lets start the python programming with small values ..